IncursusInc/sitecommander/README.md

 # Known Issues

+* Currently, this module works best when the environment is running only ONE (1) Drupal server.
+If you are running multiple Drupal servers in a load-balanced configuration, it is highly recommended that you wait until we complete the multi-server support functionality.

 * Certain parts of the look/feel are going to depend on your theme, which means your install may not look like these screenshots.
 We are working on making the CSS more encapsulated to provide a more consistent experience.

 # Screenshots